ha-y0ung-kim/Awesome-Agents-for-Medicine/README.md

 ## 🛠️ Tools and Frameworks

 - **[LangChain](https://github.com/hwchase17/langchain)** - A framework for building applications powered by large language models (LLMs).
 It provides tools for chaining LLMs with other components, such as memory, tools, and agents, to create complex workflows.
+- **[Ollama](https://github.com/ollama/ollama)** - A platform for deploying and managing LLMs with a focus on simplicity and scalability.
+- **[Open WebUI](https://docs.openwebui.com/)** - An open-source web-based user interface for interacting with AI models and tools.

 ## 🤝 Contributing